avaneev/prvhash/README.md

 passes are needed, for 16-bit variables 1 full pass is needed, but for 32-bit variables no additional passes are needed in order to produce quality hashes.
 Anyway, from the standpoint of the core hash function structure, 1 full pass is needed to stay on a "safer" side.
+Since statistical tests have shown that very short input in longer hashes may cause minor bit bias issues, hash functions implement an additional hash array pass unconditionally.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the